 Annual Performance Report

 The annual sustainability performance report contains details of the university’s current performance across a range of environmental and sustainability topics.
-The report is presented to the SDTF once a year for approval before being submitted for final approval by the Executive Board.
+The report is presented to the SDTF once a year for approval before being submitted for final approval by the University Leadership Board.
 Both of these bodies have representatives of the student body on them.

 Details of the annual Sustainability Reports can be found on our sustainability strategy pages.
 There is also an opportunity through these pages to provide feedback on the content and format of the reports.